openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions.rst

       that learner's active threads page in the course discussions, and an image of the learner's profile.

-For more information, or to create your own profile, see `View, Create, or Edit an edX Profile <http://edx-guide-for-students.readthedocs.org/en/latest/sfd_your_information.html#sfd_profile_page>`_.
+For more information, or to create your own profile, see :ref:`SFD Profile Page`.

 ========================================
 Provide Guidelines for Learners